sysgears/grain/themes/octopress/content/articles/2013-03-23-gist-embedded.markdown

 ---

-###Have you ever heard about groovy?
+###Have you ever heard about Groovy?

-Hey, checkout my latest gist!
+Hey, checkout this latest gist!

 <!--more-->